 In RE, we will reflect upon Christian prayer, and learn about Hinduism and the Hindu Mandir.
 PE will include athletics and striking and fielding games.
 French lessons will focus on conversational skills to describe objects and people, clothes and our likes and dislikes.
-Through whole class reading and reading comprehension activities, inference and deduction skills will be developed to ensure children understand and can discuss the text being read.
-Children will continue to develop their vocabulary, understanding of grammar and accuracy when spelling, including words on the National Curriculum Year 3/ 4 spelling list.
+Through whole class reading and reading comprehension activities, inference and deduction skills will be developed.
+Children will continue to develop their vocabulary, understanding of grammar and accuracy when spelling, including words on the National Curriculum year 3/ 4 spelling list.

-Maths lessons follow the National Curriculum, and will focus on number and place value, addition and subtraction, and multiplication and division in the Autumn term.
-Children will develop fluency, reasoning and problem solving skills to become Maths Masters in each area of the Maths curriculum.
-Supporting children with quick and accurate recall of number bonds, mental calculations and times tables is very welcome.
-By the end of Year 3, children should be able to quickly and accurately recall the multiplication and division facts for the 3, 4 and 8 times tables (having learnt the 2, 5 and 10 times tables in Year 2), and up to 12 times tables by the end of year 4.
+Maths lessons will follow the National Curriculum, and will include teaching of place value, addition, subtraction, multiplication, division, fractions, measurements, geometry and statistics.
+There will be an emphasis on problem solving and accuracy of calculations to ensure children become Maths Masters in each area.
+Support in helping children quickly recall times tables and number facts is very welcome.
+By the end of Year 3, children should be able to quickly and accurately recall the multiplication and division facts for the 3, 4 and 8 times tables (having learnt the 2, 5 and 10 in Year 2), and up to 12 times tables by the end of year 4.
 In June 2019, Year 4 children will complete the Multiplication Tables Check to test tables 12 x12.